Sophon Docs

 The system.execute scope lets the agent run arbitrary shell commands on the Node's machine.
 That's maximally powerful and maximally dangerous: shell access can exfiltrate data, modify files, download malware, or pivot to other systems on the network.

 If you don't want shell access at all, don't grant system.execute in the first place.
-The scope gate is faster than the approval gate and avoids filling your approval queue.
+The scope gate is the cheapest layer and avoids filling your approval queue.

 Changing scopes